 Oh, and if you're looking for a major carrier with affordability, you're better off with choosing the T-Mobile unlimited plan, the Sprint network unlimited plan, or the cheaper version of AT&T unlimited.

 What Phones Can You Get on TracFone?

-The phones aren't exactly varied, and TracFone doesn't seem to carry the latest offerings, but the phones offered seem to be of decent quality.
+The phones aren't exactly varied, and TracFone doesn't seem to carry the latest offerings (though you can nab the Samsung Galaxy S7 and the Apple iPhone SE), but the phones offered seem to be of decent quality.